enola-dev/enola/docs/dev/ide.md

 together with a [Remote Tunnel](https://code.visualstudio.com/docs/editor/vscode-web#_use-your-own-compute-with-remote-tunnels) e.g. to a computer at home, or a VM in the Cloud.

-## Visual Studio Code (VSC)
+## Local Visual Studio Code (VSC)

-You must manually install the following tools for all VSC extensions to work:
+You must manually install the following tools locally for all VSC extensions to work:

 ```bash
 $ go install github.com/yoheimuta/protolint/cmd/protolint@latest